Acleistorhinidae: Paleobiology

 Two specimens of acleistorhinids described from the Richards Spur fissure-fill locality in Oklahoma have provided compelling evidence of the diet of acleistorhinids.
 One specimen, OMNH 73362, was later referred to Delorhynchus cifellii, a species named in 2014.
 The other specimen, OMNH 73364, has not been formally described.
 Fragments of arthropod cuticles are present in between the many palatal teeth of both skulls.
 The fragments in OMNH 73362 are thought to be the segments of an antenna, while the fragments in OMNH 73364 are thought to be part of a cercus.

 In acleistorhinids, the marginal teeth, which are small and recurved, are suggestive of an insectivorous diet, as they probably were used for gripping and piercing arthropod cuticle.
 The denticulated palate, with three pairs of tooth fields and smaller teeth in between the fields, is seen as an adaptation for holding food in the oral cavity.

 The teeth, which possess cutting edges, may also have been suitable for a carnivorous diet in which vertebrate flesh may have been consumed.
 It is possible that acleistorhinids would have preyed on tetrapods that were small enough to swallow whole.
 It is likely that one acleistorhinid, Colobomycter pholeter, specialized either on invertebrates with hard cuticles or on small tetrapods.

+Phylogeny

+Internal phylogeny after Cisneros et al. 2021:

+Cladogram of Sauropsida/Reptilia after Jenkins et al. 2025, with former parareptiles labelled in orange: